Waqar-5/Q_3_Classes_Assignmnets/Classes/Class_04/README.md

 Test and improve your prompts

-## Further easy
-GUIDE TO EFFECTIVE AI PROMPTING

-This guide helps you write better prompts for AI.
-It is simple, clear, and easy to follow.

-BE CLEAR AND SPECIFIC
+🧾 Further Easy Guide to Effective AI Prompting

+This section gives a simplified version for quick learners.

+Be Clear and Specific

 Tell AI exactly what you want.